 Biogas is a type of gas that is formed by the biological breakdown of organic matter in an oxygen deficient environment.
 It is counted as an ecofriendly biofuel.
 Biogas contains 60% methane and carbon dioxide.
 It can be employed for generating electricity and also as automotive fuel.
 Biogas can be used as a substitute for compressed natural gas (CNG).
+Conversion of natural organic waste into fertilizer: The conversion is carried out in a machine called the polythene bio gas digester.
+Cow dung slurry is put into the machine.
+The product is organic fertilizer of high quality.
+The fertilizer obtained is rich in nitrogen.
+It has been analyzed, that, fertilizer made by the polythene bio gas digester contains nitrogen content 3 times more than the product made by conventional processes.
+It is completely natural and free from harmful synthetic chemicals.

 The advantages of biogas are manifold.
 Biogas by itself can positively affect the economy of rural areas.
 The principal benefits of biogas include: